Martial law in Ukraine: 2022 martial law

-President Volodymyr Zelenskyy declared martial law on 24 February 2022, in response to the Russian invasion of Ukraine.
+On 24 February 2022, in response to the Russian invasion of Ukraine, president Volodymyr Zelenskyy announced the start of martial law with approval from the Verkhovna Rada.
 Speaking in a televised address to the nation shortly before 7 a.m., he clarified that all able-bodied men from 18–60 years old were not allowed to leave the country as the country began a general mobilization of all reserve forces.
-According to the official facebook page of the Ukraine State Border Guard Service, as of September 29, 2022, this prohibition of border-crossing remains in effect.
+According to a Facebook post from the State Border Guard Service of Ukraine, this prohibition of border-crossing remains in effect as of July 19, 2023.

-On 26 February, Kyiv Mayor Vitali Klitschko declared a curfew from 5pm to 8am every day to expose Russian subversives.
+On 26 February, Kyiv Mayor Vitali Klitschko declared a curfew from 5 pm to 8 am every day to expose Russian subversives.
 The curfew was lifted on 28 February after a two-day search for Russian commando forces.

 On 20 March, President Zelenskyy signed a decree that merged all national television channels into one platform due to martial law.
-That same day, he signed a decree suspending the activities of eleven opposition political parties, citing claimed ties to the Russian government, throughout the duration of martial law; the parties included the pro-Russian Opposition Platform — For Life, the second-largest party in the Verkhovna Rada, and in effect, all left-wing political parties.
+That same day, he signed a decree suspending the activities of eleven opposition political parties, citing claimed ties to the Russian government, throughout the duration of martial law; the parties included the pro-Russian Opposition Platform — For Life, the second-largest party in the Verkhovna Rada, and other, smaller ones.
 On 22 May the Ukrainian parliament extended martial law for another 90 days and automatically renews from that point on.

+In 2023, the European Commission finds that the introduction of martial law resulted in reduction of certain fundamental rights, but the restrictions are temporary and proportional to the situation.

+By mid- to late 2024, the Verkhovna Rada was holding quarterly votes to extend the period of martial law in 90-day increments with President Zelenskyy's subsequent signature, voting to extend on 23 July to 9 November, and again on 29 October to 7 February 2025.
+This trend continued in 2025, with the Verkhovna Rada voting again on 15 January to extend martial law to 9 May.
+Ukraine's parliament extends martial law until August 2025.
+Zelenskyy submits draft bills to parliament on extending Ukraine’s martial law, mobilization until 5 November 2025.